 Over the past two to three years there has been considerable effort in government organisations to understand, and then to manage, supply chain cyber risk.

-The Cyber Essentials Scheme was introduced and has been mandated for some government contracts since October 2014.
-The Cyber Security Model is being implemented in the next couple of months for the defence industries and will require supply chain companies to demonstrate to the MOD that their cyber security is mature enough to meet the requirements.
+The Cyber Essentials Scheme was introduced and has been mandated for all defence and some government contracts since October 2014.
+The Cyber Security Model has been implemented across the UK defence industry.
+This requires members of the defence supply chain to demonstrate to the MOD that their cyber security is mature enough to meet the requirements directed by an assigned Risk Profile.

 Outside of government (but very relevant to public sector procurement), IA Inside from Ascentor has been developed to help buyers and suppliers make cyber security holistic, integrated and effective throughout the project lifecycle.

-The principles of the Data Protection Act 1998 require that personal information is protected at all times and this responsibility lies with the data owner, regardless of who else is given access to the information.
+The General Data Protection Regulation (GDPR) introduced 7 key principles; Lawfulness, Fairness and Transparency, Purpose Limitation, Data Minimisation, Accuracy, Storage Limitation, Integrity and Confidentiality (Security), Accountability.
+These principles are broadly similar to those of the Data Protection Act 1998, requiring that personal information is protected at all times with responsibility lying with the data owner, regardless of who else is given access to the information.
 Other industry regulations, and increasingly contractual conditions, require that information is protected at all times.

 What does this mean for your organisation?

 Compromising your cyber security shouldn’t be this easy for Brian.
-That’s why, in Part 2 of this exploration of supply chain cyber security, we will look at what organisations can do to improve their management of this important issue.
-As the Chinese philosopher Confucius said “When you understand where your sensitive information actually is then you will be on the path to true enlightenment, Grasshopper.”
+That’s why, in Part 2 of this exploration of supply chain cyber security, we look at what organisations can do to improve their management of this important issue.
+Read part 2 here.

 For further information